-The Records Office is located in the Oak Grove Center.
+The Admissions/Records Office is located in the Robert L. Strickland Center.
 We assist students with registration questions and dropping classes once the semester begins.
-We also process enrollment verifications, address or name updates through WebAdvisor, and online withdrawal forms, and answer questions regarding filing your intent to graduate.
-The Records Office certifies students have fulfilled graduation requirements, diploma pick up, assists students through Commencement, and instructions how to use WebAdvisor for students, and program evaluations.
+We also process enrollment verifications, address or name updates through WebAdvisor, and online withdrawal forms, and answer any questions you might have about graduation.
+The Admissions/Records Office certifies students have fulfilled graduation requirements, diploma pick up, assists students through Commencement, and instructions how to use WebAdvisor for students, and program evaluations.

 - Transcript Requests

 - Transfer Credit/Evaluation

 - Determination of Course Equivalencies

 - Advanced Standing Credit

 - GPA Calculator

 - Academic Forgiveness

 - Grading System